 Day 1 Arrive Cairo and transfer to hotel:

-The tour will officially begin in early evening with a celebratory welcome reception and introductions at the hotel.
-After the reception, our Egyptologist, Laura Ranieri, will present a brief introduction to Egypt and a sneak peek into the amazing museum(s) we will visit tomorrow.
+The tour will officially begin in early evening with a celebratory welcome dinner with introductions at the hotel.
+After dinner, our Egyptologist, Laura Ranieri, will present a brief introduction to Egypt and a sneak peek into the amazing museum(s) we will visit tomorrow.

 Day 2 The Egyptian Museum and Medieval Cairo:

 After breakfast, we will set off to visit the Egyptian Museum, home to many of the greatest treasures of ancient history.
 We will tour the highlights, including Tutankhamen's golden mask, the stunning colossi of Amenhotep III, and granite sarcophagi/statues of the Old Kingdom.
 Beyond the well-known masterpieces you will also find rooms of opulent jewelry, ornate coffins, animal mummies - and strange and ancient curiosities.
 A microcosm of thousands of years of Egyptian art and history in a beautiful Victorian building.
 You will also have the option of visiting the two rooms of fascinating royal mummies (added cost 150EGP).
 Imagine being face to face with Ramses the Great!